fbpx

 Based on that one person’s opinion, you might see your body differently than how it actually looks.
 This is something that you might hold onto even if you reach your body goals.
 For me, it was my thighs.
 No matter what I saw massive thighs especially compared to other dancers.
 Before I could make my body goals a lasting reality, I had to work through that misperception – as do many of the dancer’s who I work with.

-Check out this related post : What Really Causes Cravings and How to Deal
+Check out this related post : Dancers and Sugar: Some Key Considerations

 It’s possible you’re caught up on a specific diet or approach that’s not actually best for you.